inpefess/gym-saturation/doc/source/index.rst

 experience.
 Combined with a particular agent, ``gym-saturation`` can work as an Automated Theorem Prover (ATP).

-``gym-saturation`` can be interesting for RL practicioners willing to apply their experience to theorem proving without coding all the logic-related stuff themselves.
+``gym-saturation`` can be interesting for RL practitioners willing to apply their experience to theorem proving without coding all the logic-related stuff themselves.
 It also can be useful for automated deduction researchers who want to create an RL-empowered ATP.